Published by Stephen Michael Leininger in Stephen Michael Leininger · 24 November 2017

-Answer 3(a): The answers to Question 2 above, would also serve to justify saying no to this question.
+Answer 3(a): The answers to Question 2 above, would also serve to justify answering no to this question.

 Answer 3(b): The laws of philosophy inform us thusly: that which is generated takes on the essence of that which generates.
-We can see an example of this in the dogma of Original Sin.
+We can see an example of this in the Dogma of Original sin.
 If Eve were generated by pre-human (animal) parents, then Eve, too, would have been pure animal.
 If one were to make the claim that, at some point, God breathed a spiritual soul into Eve, then one would have to assert that God annihilated one nature in order to replace it with another.
 This violates the words of Scripture.
 This and other reasons lead us to realize the assertion is heretical.
 More details are in Part III.
 Throughout history, the thought of a human marrying an animal (no matter how intelligent or closely related in species) is simply repulsive and forbidden (cf. Lev.
 18:23, 20:15).
 See also, Summa Theologiae, II-I, q.
 81, a.
 1. Furthermore, would anybody seriously consider the offspring of said “marriage” to be human?
 In fact, the testimony of credible mystics tell us that the Flood was in response to that very reason.
 See the article on the Beast of Revelation, the Section on Sodom and Gomorrah here.

 Question 4: – Could Eve have been formed from the cells of some other, (a) hominin male, or (b) hominin female?

 Answer 4(a): In the case of a male hominin, this option is a possibility.
 However, I don’t consider it likely.
 If it were God’s intention to use a hominin male’s stem cells to make Eve, necessitating the sanctification and humanization of the donated hominin stem cells, why wouldn’t God simply use Adam’s stem cells in the first place?
 Adam’s stem cells were already sanctified and a man in the image and likeness of God.
 I can’t conceive of the benefit of this approach.
 Furthermore, many of the passages cited above would still be drastically incompatible with this interpretation.
 An Eve generated from hominins (regardless of whether the donor stem cells were from a male or female hominin) would still violate all the passages relating to everyone descending from Adam.

 Answer 4(b): As for a female hominin stem cell donor, that would be contrary to 1 Cor.
 11:8 in which St. Paul tells us, “For man was not made from woman, but woman from man.”